 All things considered, I like both of these treadmills and think either could make a great addition to people’s homes, but choosing the right one really depends on what you’re looking for.

-If you’re confident you want to join the iFit family and are all-in with streaming, the Commercial 2450 makes a lot more sense.
+If you’re confident you want to join the iFit family and are all-in with streaming, the Commercial 2450 could make a more sense.

 If you simply want an elite treadmill that’s easy to use and not dependent on streaming, the F85 makes a lot more sense.